MikeQin/flutter_counter/README.md

 # Flutter Counter App for State Management

-This Flutter Counter App shows how to user Provider for State Management.
+This Flutter Counter App shows how to use `Provider` for State Management.

 - Dependency: `provider: ^3.1.0+1`